-Four months ago, we opened registration on a course with the intention of keeping the doors open long-term.
+Four months ago, I opened registration on a course with the intention of keeping the doors open long-term.
 Our strategy has changed, and this new approach will actually be better for everyone involved.

 In June of 2015, I launched my first video course, The Get Noticed!™ Theme Unlocked.

-Registration was open for just ten days, and we generated roughly $10,000 in sales from a list of about 250 people (full story here).
+Registration was open for just ten days, and I generated roughly $10,000 in sales from a list of about 250 people (full story here).

-Then we closed registration for three full months.
+Then I closed registration for three full months.

-When we re-opened registration in September, we added a new twist to try something out.
+When I re-opened registration in September, I added a new twist to try something out.